-Ippolito, M. In this matter Ms. Melissa Goncalves urges that the Board of Review of the Department of Labor and Training erred when it held that she was not entitled to receive employment security benefits because she quit her prior position without good cause.
+Ippolito, M. In this case Mr. Michael F. Mann urges that the Board of Review of the Department of Labor and Training erred when it held that he was not entitled to receive employment security benefits because he quit his prior position without good cause.
 Jurisdiction for appeals from the decision of the Department of Employment and Training Board of Review is vested in the District Court by Gen. Laws 1956 § 28-44-52.
-This matter has been referred to me for the making of Findings and Recommendations pursuant to

-Gen. Laws 1956 § 8-8-8.1.
-Employing the standard of review applicable to administrative appeals, I find that the decision rendered by the Board of Review on the issue of eligibility is supported by substantial evidence of record and was not affected by error of law; I therefore recommend that the Decision of the Board of Review be affirmed.
+This matter has been referred to me for the making of Findings and Recommendations pursuant to Gen. Laws 1956 § 8-8-8.1.
+Employing the standard of review applicable to administrative appeals, I find that the decision rendered by the Board of Review on the issue of eligibility is supported by the reliable, probative, and substantial evidence of record and was not affected by error of law; I therefore recommend that the Decision of the Board of Review be affirmed.